AgroDan/hhc2021writeup/docs/obj11.md

 `Flud`

 OK, starting to get a little repetitive.
 I need to somehow narrow these down.
-The hints did mention the Evil Bit...
+The hints did mention the [Evil Bit](https://datatracker.ietf.org/doc/html/rfc3514)...but wireshark doesn't have a filter looking specifically for the Evil Bit, though you _can_ reference it with` ip.flags.rb`.

 Using this display filter: `(ip.flags.rb == 1 && http.request.method == "POST")`